Planetarium – Smolyan

 The dome of the observatory at the Planetarium is 3 m high.
 A reflecting telescope is installed under it.
 There are also several other telescopes in the planetarium which, on clear-sky days, allow people to observe the Sun and the active areas of the solar photosphere.
 Every Wednesday evening they give them the opportunity to watch the Moon, different planets, double stars, star clusters, nebulae, galaxies, etc.

-A sundial, a vertical gnomon and an observation platform where small portable telescopes are installed are built on the astroplatform.
+A sundial, a vertical gnomon and an observation platform where small portable telescopes are installed on the astro-platform.
 The gnomon is a simple ancient astronomical device – a vertical pole set on a horizontal platform whose shadow can be used to determine the position (the height and the direction) of the Sun in the sky.

 A permanent exhibition of original paintings is displayed in the central lobby.
 Temporary thematic exhibitions are also organised.